-NOTICE IS HEREBY GIVEN that the S State of Delaware (the "Issuer") has not provided a

-Annual Report as required by the Continuing Disci losure Agreement which was entered into in connectio

-with the issuance of the above-captioned bonds.
-The he Issuer anticipates that the Annual Report will be file

-not later than .
-1
+NOTICE IS HEREBY GIVEN that the S State of Delaware (the "Issuer") has not provided a Annual Report as required by the Continuing Disc losure Agreement which was entered into in connection he Issuer anticipates that the Annual Report will be file not later than .
+T

-Date: , ,

-,, ,, ,,
+Date:,,

 STATE OF DELAWARE

-STATE OF BELLWING

-D

 Bv:

+DY.